SumoLogic/sumologic-documentation/docs/cloud-soar/automation.md

 ![Node Resource Adding](/img/cloud-soar/image77.png)
 _Node Resource Adding_

-Expand the **Resource** drop-down list to view all active Integration feeds.
+Expand the **Resource** dropdown list to view all active Integration feeds.
 The feeds found in each action type are those who can execute the specified action (i.e. blocking of an IP address can be done through firewalls/WAFs, etc.).
-Once a resource is assigned a new drop-down list will be displayed.
+Once a resource is assigned a new dropdown list will be displayed.
 Options found in this list are comprised of **Incident Artifact** fields, which are the incident fields Cloud SOAR parses out when issuing new incidents.